aws-solutions-library-samples/guidance-for-protein-language-esm-model-training-with-sagemaker-hyperpod/README.md

 [NVIDIA BioNeMo](https://docs.nvidia.com/bionemo-framework/latest/) is a domain-specific machine learning framework for training and using foundation models for biology.
 This includes models for analyzing proteins, small molecules, and other biological molecules.
 To see the latest models available in BioNeMo 2.5 see [here](https://docs.nvidia.com/bionemo-framework/latest/models/).

-This guidance provides step by step instructions to pretrain [ESM2](https://docs.nvidia.com/bionemo-framework/latest/models/ESM-2/) models with NVIDIA BioNeMo on Sagemaker HyPerPod slurm clusters.
+Below are step by step instructions to pretrain [ESM2](https://docs.nvidia.com/bionemo-framework/latest/models/ESM-2/) models with NVIDIA BioNeMo on Sagemaker HyPerPod EKS clusters.

 0. Prerequisites

-Have a EKS based Sagemaker HyperPod cluster with Nvidia GPUs.
-You can verify available number of GPUs and number of EFA devices like below:
+Have a EKS based Sagemaker HyperPod cluster with nVidia GPUs.
+You can verify actually available number of GPUs and number of connected EFA devices like below:

 ```bash
 kubectl get nodes "-o=custom-columns=NAME:.metadata.name,INSTANCETYPE:.metadata.labels.node\.kubernetes\.io/instance-type,GPU:.status.allocatable.nvidia\.com/gpu,EFA:.status.allocatable.vpc\.amazonaws\.com/efa"